TechnoPrashant/flutter_firebase_login/README.md

 - Managed by custom created utils for style, Widget, String etc.

- #Star⭐ the repo if you like what you see😉.
+ # ⭐⭐⭐Star the repo if you like what you see⭐⭐⭐

 # UI
 <img src="https://github.com/Prashant09mca/flutter_firebase_login/blob/master/uidemo.png"/>

 # Support library
 - <a href="https://firebase.google.com/docs/flutter/setup">firebase_auth</a>